v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

     *A setting of Yes prevents use of simple passwords.*

   - **Prevent reuse of previous passwords**:
-    Specifies how many passwords can be stored in the history that can’t be used.
+    Specifies how many passwords are stored in the history that can’t be used.
 The value includes the user's current password.
 For example, with a setting of *1* the user can't reuse their current password when choosing a new password.
 A setting of *5* means that a user can't set their new password to their current password or any of their previous four passwords.
     [Learn more](https://go.microsoft.com/fwlink/?linkid=2066795)

     **Default**: 24